bchapusha/IBM-Data-Analyst-Professional-Certificate/Excel-basics-for-data-analysis/README.md

-# Excel Bascics for Data Analysis
+# Excel Basics for Data Analysis

 **Course description**: Introduction to spreadsheets including Excel and Google Sheets.
 Collecting, wrangling and cleaning data using functions and analyzing data through filtering, sorting and pivot tables.